Student408/Club-Coffee/README.md

 To run this website locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/club-coffee-website.git`
+1. Clone the repository: `git clone https://github.com/Student408/club-coffee.git`
-2. Navigate to the project directory: `cd club-coffee-website`
-3. Open the `index.html` file in your preferred web browser.
+2. Open the `index.html` file in your preferred web browser.

 ## Customization